 All of the above determine the correct number to assign to this element.

 Each Risk Category is evaluated similar to the method illustrated above.
 Then, based on the weighted value of that characteristic, you determine the weighted sum by multiplying the score by the weight.
-So if you score the category of Location and Facilities with a 2.4 and it is weighted a 7, then the final weighted value is 16.8.
+If you score the category of Location and Facilities with a 2.4 and it is weighted a 7, then the final weighted value is 16.8.
 Each of the Risks is determined in the same way.
 All 10 weighted numbers are summed and the final number is divided by 10.

 Summary – Discretionary Income Multiplier Formula